vennie2lee/Knowledge-Distillation-for-Discriminator-in-SRGAN/README.md

 ```
 python teacher.py
 ```
-Train a student model to get a generator
+Train a student model to get a generator model,
 ```
 python student.py
 ```